Experience De Stijl in the north

 In the North of the Netherlands, traces of De Stijl are everywhere.
 Drachten, a dynamic town in the province of Friesland, has a strong bond with the abstract, colourful and optimistic styles that typified this modern art and architecture movement in the 20th century.
 As Holland celebrates the centenary of De Stijl in 2017, visitors to Drachten can get up close with De Stijl in an exclusive museum home in the so-called parrot neighbourhood or delve into Museum Dr8888's extensive collection of avant-garde art.
 While in the province of Drenthe, the town of Eelde unveils a former aviation school building inspired by the principles of De Stijl, now revitalised as a home to artists and designers.

 In the North of the Netherlands, traces of De Stijl are everywhere.
 The province of Friesland has a strong bond with the abstract, colourful and optimistic styles that typified this modern art and architecture movement in the 20th century.
-As Holland celebrates the centenary of De Stijl in 2017, Leeuwarden, the provincial capital of Friesland, joins in at the Keramiekmuseum Princessehof, showcasing Dutch Design ceramics and folk art-inspired design furniture.
+As Holland celebrates the centenary of De Stijl in 2017, Leeuwarden, the provincial capital of Friesland, joins in at the Keramiekmuseum Princessehof, showcasing Dutch Design ceramics.
 Over in the dynamic town of Drachten, visitors can get up close with De Stijl in an exclusive museum home in the so-called parrot neighbourhood or delve into Museum Dr8888's extensive collection of avant-garde art.
 While in the province of Drenthe, the town of Eelde unveils a former aviation school building inspired by the principles of De Stijl, now revitalised as a home to artists and designers.

 - The Van Doesburg-Rinsemahuis, a unique museum home in Drachten, opens on 1 June 2017.